richardszalay/mockhttp/README.md

 ### When (Backend Definitions) vs Expect (Request Expectations)

-Both `When` and `Expect` can be used to define responses.
+`MockHttpMessageHandler` defines both Both `When` and `Expect`, which can be used to define responses.
 They both expose the same fluent API, but each works in a slightly different way.

 Using `When` specifies a "Backend Definition".
 Backend Definitions can be matched against multiple times and in any order, but they won't match if there are any outstanding Request Expectations present.

-Using `Expect` specifies a "Request Expectations'.
+Using `Expect` specifies a "Request Expectation".
 Request Expectations match only once and in the order they were added in.
 Only once all expectations have been satisfied will Backend Definitions be evaluated.
 Calling `mockHttp.VerifyNoOutstandingExpectation()` will assert that there are no expectations that have yet to be called.
 Calling `ResetExpectations` clears the the queue of expectations.

 This pattern is heavily inspired by [AngularJS's $httpBackend](https://docs.angularjs.org/api/ngMock/service/$httpBackend)